 Following the purchase, I ran into a number of other problems.
 Some were relating the lens whilst others were probably due to Adobe RAW processing problems (now largely resolved).
 Ultimately, I ended up returning the lens because the performance was quite poor, just as many of the lens charts had predicted.

 Following this incident, I purchased the XT-2 which is a lovely camera to use.
 It came with an 18-55 lens which is good.
 I also purchased the 10-24mm, 16-55mm and 50-140mm lenses which are excellent.
 The problem with the 50-140 is that whilst the image quality is exceptional, it’s a big and heavy lens.
 I did for a while own a used 55-200mm lens which is smaller but I traded for the 50-140mm lens following image quality issues.

 What I found myself wanting was a single lens that I could use most of the time unless I was looking for optimal quality.
 I was back to wondering about the 18-135 and if it was worth buying a new one, especially when someone I knew bought one and loved it.

-I’m sure you have guessed by now that I purchased a new 18-135.
+I’m sure you have guessed by now that I purchased a new Fuji 18-135.
 So far, the results seem very promising.
 I have only used it for one outing but it’s a lovely lens to use.
-The results are also better than the original used lens I had purchased.
+The results are also better than the originally used lens I had purchased.
 The colour and contrast from the lens are nice whilst the image sharpness across the frame is good.
 The only slight deficiency is that I don’t think it has quite the capability to resolve distant detail that I would like, but then I’m comparing it to a much more expensive lens.

-Hopefully I will be able to share more images from this lens in the future.
+Hopefully, I will be able to share more images from this lens in the future.